righettod/poc-websocket/README.md

 # Objective

-This project is a prototype in order to materialize prevention concepts described in the following OWASP cheatsheet, in section WebSocket section:
+This project is a prototype in order to materialize prevention concepts described in the following OWASP cheatsheet, in *WebSocket* section:

 https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#WebSockets

 All classes are fully documented.

-The project is developed with Maven under IntelliJ IDEA.
+The project is developed with Maven under IntelliJ IDEA Community Edition.

 A web page propose a UI to test the differents protection and use cases.